woehrl01/aws-auth-jwt/README.md

 ## Usage with cert-manager

-The following example shows how to use cert-manager to automatically generate a certificate for the JWT to sign the token.
+The following example shows how to use cert-manager to automatically generate a certificate for signing the token.

 ```yaml
 apiVersion: cert-manager.io/v1